watsumi/learning-langchain/ch9/README.md

 - For python, open the `py` folder and follow the instructions in the `README.md` file.
 - For javascript, open the `js` folder and follow the instructions in the `README.md` file.

+### Deployment options

+After duplicating app logic for your language of choice, you can deploy the agent on the LangGraph Platform or self-host it.

+- If you're deploying the agent on the LangGraph Platform, you can follow the guide [here](https://langchain-ai.github.io/langgraph/cloud/deployment/cloud/).
+- If you're self-hosting the agent, you can follow the guide [here](https://langchain-ai.github.io/langgraph/concepts/self_hosted/).